graphql-kit/graphql-faker/README.md

 + 60+ different types of faked data e.g. `streetAddress`, `firstName`, `lastName`, `imageUrl`, `lorem`, `semver`
 + Comes with multiple locales supported
 + Runs as a local server (can be called from browser, cURL, your app, etc.)
-+ Interactive editor with autocompletion for directives with GraphiQL embeded
++ Interactive editor with autocompletion for directives with GraphiQL embedded
 + ✨ Support for proxying existing GraphQL API and extending it with faked data
 ![Extend mode diagram](./docs/extend-mode.gif)